meschedl/PPP-Lab-Resources/Lab_Safety_and_Training/Chemical-and-Waste-Lab-Training-Info.md

 ### What to do if There is a Spill or Exposure on Yourself of Something Hazardous

-**Notify someone else who is physically in the lab with you immediately, preferably the lab manager if there, so they can help you and call for help (911) if needed.**
+**Notify someone else who is physically in the lab with you immediately, preferably the lab manager or lab captain if there, so they can help you and call for help (911) if needed.**

 **Spills**
 - Determine if you can clean it up safely or if everyone in the lab need to leave the room because of hazardous vapors.
 If the spill is in the fume hood, evacuation is not necessary.
 If the spill is only a few drops, evacuation is likely not necessary.
 If it is a large spill outside the fume hood of something with hazardous vapors (any chemical from list above), evacuate to be safe and call 911 and/or EHS 401-874-7993. **We do not have respirators in the lab, so for most spills out of the fume hood it is not safe to clean them up yourself**
 - If the spill is of something non-vaporous, and only slightly hazardous (health hazard of 1) because it is a skin irritant or similarly minimal risk, it can be cleaned up with paper towels and proper PPE
 - If the spill is small and in the fume hood, you can use our chemical spill kit to neutralize and clean the spill.
-Look at the [Chemical Spill Kit Guide](https://drive.google.com/file/d/1PeaNoxMWFl0mIAGyPSmKvZskGVyXm-hi/view?usp=sharing) for reference of what chemicals they can be used on
+Look at the [Chemical Spill Kit Guide](https://github.com/meschedl/PPP-Lab-Resources/blob/master/Lab_Safety_and_Training/Documents/Spill-Kit-Treatment-Guide.pdf) for reference of what chemicals they can be used on
 - For acid spills (HCl) use Spill-X-A
 - For caustic (basic) spills (NaOH) use Spill-X-C
 - For solvent spills (acetone, methanol, isopropanol, chloroform) use Spill-X-S